 Calculating rent when a tenant moves out can be a difficult task, but it is important to get it right.
 There is a simple formula to use, to calculate pro-rata rent.

 ( (Months’ Rent * 12) / Days in the Year) * The number of days the tenant needs to pay

 Let’s assume that it’s a leap year, so there are 366 days this year.
 Your monthly rental fee is £750 and the number of days that the tenant needs to pay is 10.

 Therefore: ( (£750*12)/366)*10 = (£9000/366)*10 = £24.59*10 = £245.90

 An important legal concept is that a landlord should not be put in a better position at the end of the tenancy then they would have been if the tenant had not broken the terms of the tenancy agreement.
 For example, if the carpet was 2 years old when the tenant moved in and stained at the end of the tenancy, the landlord can seek compensation accordingly, but not for a brand new carpet.
 The amount of wear that is fair will depend on a number of factors including the length of the tenancy, number of occupants, location of damage, etc., but does not extend to cleanliness.
 A worktop can be 5 years old and scratched, but still able to be cleaned.

-Forget location, location, location it’s all about communication!
-Disputes can be an awful process for everyone involved.
+Disputes can be a difficult process for everyone involved.
 The best way to deal with a dispute is to prevent there from being any issues in the first place.